 Lauren is also a passionate advocate of lifelong learning, has maintained a Wilderness First Responder certification through NOLS since 2012.
 In December 2017 she received a certification in the Cedarsong Way of Forest Kindergarten Teaching, with Erin Kenny and is now a board officer for the nonprofit running the Cedarsong Way.
 Lauren has been trained in Love and Logic and takes yearly refresher classes.
 In June 2018 Lauren was presented with the annual Natural Wonder award by the Eastern Region Association of Forest And Nature Schools (ERAFANS) while she was presenting and attending their annual conference.
-This year Lauren is excited to be helping host a Cedarsong Way Forest Kindergarten Teacher Training at the farmstead in April, working with the American Forest Kindergarten Association (AFKA) to plan and present at their annual conference as well as working with ERAFANS to help teach workshops at their Nature Based Teacher Training.
+Lauren is an active member on the Board of Directors for The Cedarsong Way as well as the American Forest Kindergarten Association.
+In 2019 Lauren was recognized as Alumni of the year from the preschool she attend and inspires a lot of her work today, The Childrens Garden School.

 “Over the past year our son had made significant progress both physically and emotionally thanks to the time he spends at Asheville Farmstead School.
 The educators are fully invested in the success of each child and are amazing at giving them each the specific attention they need.
 As a family, we are so happy that this loving school has become part of our lives and would recommend it whole heartedly." - Proud Parent